-Executive Mansion.
+Executive Mansion,

-Washington, 186 .
-How score and seven years ago our father brought forth, upon this continent, a new nation, conceurs in liberty, and deducated to the proportion that all men are created equal" Now we are engaged in a great civil war, testing whether that nation, or any nation so concerns, and so dedicated, can long anders, We are met on a great battle field of that was.
-We have como to dedicato a portion of it, as a final rest. ing places for those who obed here, that the nation might live, other we may, in all propriety do.
-But, in a larger sense, we can not dedicate we can not consecrate we can not hallow, this ground-The brave men, lung and dead, who struggled her, have hallowed it, for alone our poor power to add or detact.
-The world will little not, nowlay remember what we say hero; while to can never forget what they draw here.
-It is rather for us, the living, to stone here,
+Washington, , 186 .
+Four score and seven years ago our father brought forthe upon this continent, a new nation, concerne in fiberty, and dedicated to the proportion that all men are created equal" Now we are engaged in a great civil way, testing whether that nation, or any nation so concerned, and so dedicated, can long endurs, We are met on a great battle field of that war.
+We have como to dedicato a portion of it, as a final vert. ing places for those who dried here, that the nation might line, other we may, in all propriety do.
+But, in a larges sense, we can not dedicate we can not consecration we can not hallow, this groaned-The brave mer, king and dead, who struggled hers, have hallower it, for above our poor power to add or detact.
+The world will little note, norlay remember what we say hero; while it can never forget what they did here.
+It is rather for us, the living, to stand here,